bewest/decoding-carelink/new-years-day/README.markdown

 **RF Enable**
 0x1f 0x00 0x73 0xd6 0x12 0x47 0x06 ( 18:22:51 year = 2006)

-If 0x40 is added to day, it means RF requested vs manual.
+Theory: If 0x40 is added to day, it means RF requested vs manual.
 We don't know what this means:
 This might be a daily insertion of records at midnight?
 We expect to see something like this, but aren't sure what to make of